mequanent/mequanent/README.md

 ## Hi there, I am Mequanent Argaw👋

-🌱 I’m pursuing my PhD in the Social Networks and Human-Centered Computing (SNHCC) program of the Taiwan International Graduate Program (TIGP), Academia Sinica, Taipei, Taiwan.
+🌱 I’m pursuing my PhD in the Social Networks and Human-Centered Computing (SNHCC) program of the Taiwan International Graduate Program (TIGP), Academia Sinica in Taipei City, Taiwan.

 <!--
 **mequanent/mequanent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.